Dance Fever (album): Critical reception

 Dance Fever received widespread acclaim from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 84, based on 17 reviews, indicating "universal acclaim", becoming the band's highest-scored album on the website to date.
 Writing for AllMusic, Neil Z. Yeung, gave the album four out of five stars and likened it to the band's previous releases Lungs (2009) and How Big, How Blue, How Beautiful (2015) in "emotional depth and uplifting power".
 He concluded his review by writing that the album marked "a generous offering to the goddesses of dance and restorative energy".

 Sophia McDonald from Clash Music rated the album nine out of ten stars, labelling it "as majestic as it is authentic".
 She further praised it for its "self awareness" and deemed it "beautifully honest".
-Summarising the album as a whole, McDonald deemed it "[a] dance party to release your demons to, they [Florence and the Machine] cast yet another lyrically beautiful and musically capitulating spell."
+Summarising the album as a whole, McDonald deemed it "[a] dance party to release your demons to, [Florence and the Machine] cast yet another lyrically beautiful and musically capitulating spell."